mfehlman1/assignment6/README.md

 # contact_us: A contacts-us website

 In this assignment, you will create a contact form for a website.
+The goal is to build the site using entirely server-side code, without any JavaScript.
+You should use py4ewb forms and grids to implement the site.

 The website has two pages:

 - `index`, which displays the contact form for visitors.